WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

  get : function() { return this.val },
  set : function(v) { this.val=v }
 });
-//getters and setters defined in the prototype of a constructor function
+//getters and setters defined in the prototype of a constructor Function
 ```

 <!------------------- END SLIDE 057 -------------------------->